epfl-matmat/matmat.org/news/2024/08/magdeburg.md

 +++
-title       = "MPI Magdeburg: Reliable methods for DFT derivatives" rss_pubdate = Date(2024, 08, 28)
-type        = "talk"
-startpage   = false
+title       = "MPI Magdeburg: Reliable methods for DFT derivatives" rss         = "Michael speaks at the seminar of the MPI for Dynamical Systems in Magdeburg" rss_pubdate = Date(2024, 08, 28) type        = "talk" startpage   = false